alindragut/web_scraper/README.md

 # Scalable Web Scraper and Company Data Matching API

-This project is a complete, distributed data pipeline built in Python.
-It takes a list of websites, scrapes them using a resilient multi-tiered fetching strategy, extracts structured company contact information, stores it in Elasticsearch, and exposes a smart API to find the best-matching company profile for a given input.
+This project is a distributed data pipeline built in Python.
+It takes a list of websites, scrapes them using a multi-tiered fetching strategy, extracts structured company contact information, stores it in Elasticsearch and exposes an API to find the best-matching company profile for a given input.

 The entire system is orchestrated with Docker and uses Kafka for robust, asynchronous communication between services.